Marriage: Christianity

 The Catholic Church adheres to the proscription of Jesus in Matthew, 19: 6 that married spouses who have consummated their marriage "are no longer two, but one flesh.
-Therefore, what God has joined together, no human being must separate.”
+Therefore, what God has joined together, no human being must separate."
 Consequently, the Catholic Church understands that it is wholly without authority to terminate a sacramentally valid and consummated marriage, and its Codex Iuris Canonici (1983 Code of Canon Law) confirms this in Canons 1055–7.
 Specifically, Canon 1056 declares that "the essential properties of marriage are unity and indissolubility; in [C]hristian marriage they acquire a distinctive firmness by reason of the sacrament."
 Canon 1057, §2 declares that marriage is "an irrevocable covenant".
 Therefore, divorce of such a marriage is a metaphysical, moral, and legal impossibility.
 However, the Church has the authority to annul a presumed "marriage" by declaring it to have been invalid from the beginning, i. e., declaring it not to be and never to have been a marriage, in an annulment procedure, which is basically a fact-finding and fact-declaring effort.

 For Protestant denominations, the purposes of marriage include intimate companionship, rearing children, and mutual support for both spouses to fulfill their life callings.
-Most Reformed Christians did not regard marriage to the status of a sacrament "because they did not regard matrimony as a necessary means of grace for salvation"; nevertheless it is considered a covenant between spouses before God.cf.
+Most Reformed Christians did not regard marriage to the status of a sacrament but considered it a covenant between spouses before God.
 In addition, some Protestant denominations (such as the Methodist Churches) affirmed that Holy Matrimony is a "means of grace, thus, sacramental in character".

 Since the 16th century, five competing models have shaped marriage in the Western tradition, as described by John Witte, Jr.: